npm/npm/doc/cli/faq.md

 be configured to know where you've decided to stick stuff.
 Complexity hurdle #1.
 Since the Node module system is locked, this cannot be changed, and is enough to kill this request.
-But I'll continue, in deference to your diety's delicate feelings regarding spelling.
+But I'll continue, in deference to your deity's delicate feelings regarding spelling.

 Many of the others are in dependencies that npm uses, which are not necessarily tightly coupled to npm (in the sense that they do not read